CilteaIoana/LineFollower/README.md

 * Wires and Connectors 🔗

 ## Design Overview 🎨
-Our line follower robot features a sleek, white chassis with a low center of gravity for optimal balance 🛠️.
-It's equipped with a set of infrared sensors that detect the contrast of the black line against the track.
-A microcontroller acts as the brain, interpreting sensor signals and commanding two powerful motors that drive the wheels.
-This setup enables our bot to maneuver with precision and grace around the circuit 🔄.
+Our line follower robot features a sleek, white chassis with a low center of gravity to ensure stability 🛠️.
+It is equipped with infrared sensors that detect the contrast of the black line against a lighter track surface.
+The core processing unit interprets signals from these sensors and sends commands to two robust motors that propel the wheels.
+This configuration allows our bot to navigate the circuit with precision and agility 🔄.

 ## Performance Highlights ⏱️
 The crowning achievement of our line follower is the record lap time of 15.916 seconds 🚀.